theDrake/lolcode-experiments/README.md

 # lolcode-experiments
-A repository for my experiments with the LOLCODE programming language.
+A repository for some of my experiments with the [LOLCODE](https://en.wikipedia.org/wiki/LOLCODE) programming language.